verrazzano/docs/content/en/docs/monitoring/oci-logging/oci-logging.md

 ## Search logs
 To search Verrazzano logs, you can use the Oracle Cloud Infrastructure Console, Oracle Cloud Infrastructure CLI, or Oracle Cloud Infrastructure SDK.

-For example, using the Oracle Cloud Infrastructure CLI to search the system logs for records emitted by the `verrazzano-application-operator` container.
+For example, use the Oracle Cloud Infrastructure CLI to search the system logs for records emitted by the `verrazzano-application-operator` container:
 ```
 $ oci logging-search search-logs --search-query=\
      "search \"ocid1.compartment.oc1..example/ocid1.loggroup.oc1.iad.example/ocid1.log.oc1.iad.example\" | \